How to apply to change a nameShow more

-Certificates for a change of name previously registered in Western Australia from 31 January 1957 can be obtained from the Registry by submitting a BDM450 Previous Change of Name Certificate Application Form.
-If the change occurred in another State or Territory please contact the relevant Registry Office.
+Certificates for a change of name previously registered in Western Australia from 31 January 1957 can be obtained from the Registry by applying online or by submitting a BDM450 Previous Change of Name Certificate Application Form.
+If the change occurred in another State or Territory, contact the relevant Registry Office.

 Enquiries regarding change of name certificates prior to 31 January 1957 should be directed to Landgate.

 Who can apply for a change of name certificate?Show more

 If a child is currently 18 years or older and has changed their name (not including marriage) since turning 18, parents are not entitled unless they obtain consent from the person named in the certificate